About us

 Image by Adel Salmanzadeh

-As a centre based in Aotearoa New Zealand, we are committed to upholding the principles, rights, and obligations articulated in Te Tiriti o Waitangi (the Treaty of Waitangi) as New Zealand’s founding document.
-Our location positions the centre as a hub for addressing the challenges of displacement across and beyond the Asia Pacific region.
-With its strong tradition of diplomacy, commitment to human rights, and expertise in areas such as indigenous rights and environmental sustainability, New Zealand offers a valuable perspective for understanding and responding to issues of forced displacement, social justice, and human security.
+Situated in Aotearoa New Zealand, we are committed to upholding the principles, rights, and obligations articulated in Te Tiriti o Waitangi (the Treaty of Waitangi), the country’s founding document.
+Our location positions us as a hub for addressing displacement challenges across the Asia Pacific region and beyond.
+By leveraging Aotearoa New Zealand's strong traditions of diplomacy, human rights advocacy, and expertise in indigenous rights and environmental sustainability, CAPRS offers a valuable perspective for understanding and responding to issues of forced displacement, social justice, and human security.

 Our Mission